Chart Color Schemes

 Mount Gambier - West ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mount Gambier-West showed lower cultural diversity, with 90.2% citizens, 87.9% born in Australia, and 92.8% speaking English only at home.
-Christianity was the dominant religion, at 41.9%.
-The 'Other' religious category had a higher representation than average, at 0.9%, compared to Rest of SA's 0.5%.
+Mount Gambier-West had a cultural diversity index below the average, with 90.2% of its residents being citizens, 87.9% born in Australia, and 92.8% speaking English only at home.
+Christianity was the predominant religion, accounting for 41.9% of the population.
+The most notable overrepresentation was in the 'Other' category, comprising 0.9% compared to 0.8% across the rest of South Australia.

 Frequently Asked Questions - Diversity